Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 }

-function runPageHooks(type, url) {
+function runPageHooks(type, context) {

-const callbacks = pageHooks[type][key] || [];
+const callbacks = getActiveModuleKeys().flatMap(key => pageHooks[type][key] || []);

 for (const callback of callbacks) {